dominique-unruh/qrhl-tool/install.md

 * [Isabelle2025-2](https://isabelle.in.tum.de/website-Isabelle2025-2/) must be installed.
   Simply download it and unpack it somewhere.
-* The AFP (version 2025-1, not that 2025-2 does not exist) must be installed.
+* The AFP (version 2025-1, note that 2025-2 does not exist) must be installed.
 Download it e.g. [this version](https://www.isa-afp.org/release/afp-2025-12-19.tar.gz). and unpack it somewhere.

 ## Installation

 Simply unpack `qrhl.zip`.
-This will create a directory called `qrhl-0.7.4`.
+This will create a directory called `qrhl-0.7.5`.
 (Or `qrhl-snapshot` in case of the development snapshot.)

 Edit `.qrhl-tool.conf` in your home directory.